onsi/ginkgo/index.md

     Fail("Failure reason")

 and Ginkgo will take the rest.
 More details about `Fail` and about using matcher libraries other than Gomega can be found in the [Using Other Matcher Libraries](#using_other_matcher_libraries) section.

+###Converting Existing Tests

+If you have an existing XUnit test suite that you'd like to convert to a Ginkgo suite, you can use the `ginkgo convert` command:

+    ginkgo convert github.com/your/package

+This will generate a Ginkgo bootstrap file and convert any `TestX...(t *testing.T)` XUnit style tsts into simply (flat) Ginkgo tests.
+It also substitutes `GinkgoT()` for any references to `*testing.T` in your code.  `ginkgo convert` usually gets things right the first time round, but you may need to go in and tweak your tests after the fact.

+Also: `ginkgo convert` will **overwrite** your existing test files, so make sure you don't have any uncommitted changes before trying `ginkgo convert`!

+`ginkgo convert` is the brainchild of [Tim Jarratt](http://github.com/tjarratt)

 ---